Learn

 So, to help speed up this process, I’ll share a bunch of methods for growing your portfolio faster.
 None of this will be the usual ‘five stocks to buy for 2023’ nonsense.
 No, I’m talking about things that are much more powerful and reliable than riding a hot stock tip.

-These are actions you can take to level up your personal finances, giving you more control over your wealth, and therefore, your future freedom.
+These are actions you can take to level up your finances, giving you more control over your wealth, and therefore, your future freedom.
 But you might be skeptical, which is usually a healthy reaction when investing.
 Let me explain why the payoff here is much higher than finding those elusive golden investments.

 Why personal finance beats performance

 But let’s look at the numbers.
-For an example, we’ll take two investors who have the same sized portfolio: $100,000.
+For example, we’ll take two investors who have the same sized portfolio: $100,000.

 Investor A decides to grow their portfolio faster by taking control.
-They focus on their personal finances to earn and save more.
+They focus on their finances to earn and save more.
 This allows Investor A to grow their portfolio faster, by an extra $10,000 per year.

-Investor B goes from earning a 7% annual return, to a 10% annual return.
+Investor B goes from earning a 7% annual return to a 10% annual return.
 We’ll be generous and assume they can continue this outperformance.
 While this doesn’t sound like much, it’s an outstanding achievement to beat the market by a few percent per year.

 The problem is, investor B’s performance means his $100,000 portfolio will return $10,000 per year, instead of $7,000 per year.
-This $3,000 of additional performance pales in comparison to Investor A’s extra $10,000 of progress made through their personal finances.
+This $3,000 of additional performance pales in comparison to Investor A’s extra $10,000 of progress made through their finances.

 As I’ve said before, adding to your investments is easier, more repeatable, and more reliable than adding to your returns.
-It’s also far more powerful, unless you have a truly enormous portfolio or it’s simply not possible to earn or save any more than you do now (which is rare).
+It’s also far more powerful unless you have a truly enormous portfolio or it’s simply not possible to earn or save any more than you do now (which is rare).

 Boost your savings rate